 Why am I providing supervision?

 I came from a family where my mom was an educator and my dad liked to coach and supervise.
 I continue to learn from them, and this has contributed to my desire to teach and mentor.
 Coinciding with the start of my private practice is the opportunity to see other therapists grow as they work toward state licensure and beyond.
 Aside from being a WA State Approved Supervisor, I'm also an American Association for Marriage and Family Therapy (AAMFT) supervisor candidate.
 My fees are $125 for 60-min of one-on-one supervision, $110 per person for 90-min of one-on-two supervision, and $180 per person for 3-hours of group supervision with 3-6 supervisees.
-If less time is needed for one-on-two or group supervision, the cost will be prorated.
+If less time is needed for one-on-two or group supervision, the cost will be prorated based on time spent.

 Where I've been

 I graduated from Seattle Pacific University's Marriage and Family Therapy (MFT) program in 2005.
 I also completed their Medical Family Therapy (MedFT) certificate program studying the bio-psycho-social needs of patients suffering from chronic illnesses.
 As a part of that program, I interned at EvergreenHealth's radiation oncology department, and I have a particular interest in working with those touched by cancer.

 Since SPU, I've worked 5+ years in community mental health, namely at Community Psychiatric Clinic as a Child and Family Therapist.
 I became licensed as a Marriage and Family Therapist in 2008.
 I then worked 4+ years at Group Health in Behavioral Health Services, before transitioning into private practice in Redmond.